 Michael Renov, Collecting Visible Evidence This is a seminar geared for experienced film/video concentrators who would like to explore or refine their interest in documentary practice.
 Students in this class will produce both non-linear web projects and linear time-based work.
 We will discuss the difference between these two types of documentary practice and the strategies that each entails.
 Utilizing a combination of film/video screenings, viewing of web-based and CD-ROM non-fiction work, technical workshops, and contemporary reading as a foundation for our discussions, the goal of the workshop will be to produce individual or multiple collaborative class projects.
 Division II or Division III students.

-Prerequisite: completion of Film/Video

-Workshop I, Video I, Photo Workshop I or an

-intro Digital Imaging class.
-Instructors'

-permission is required.
+Prerequisite: completion of Film/Video Workshop I, Video I, Photo Workshop I or an intro Digital Imaging class.
+Instructors' permission is required.
+This course will meet in B2 in the Library as well as in the film and photo building classroom.
 Enrollment limit is 18.

-WRITING THE SELF: VARIETIES OF MEMOIRS AND AUTOBIOGRAPHY Mary Russo
+WRITING THE SELF: VARIETIES OF MEMOIRS AND AUTOBIOGRAPHY

+Mary Russo

 In the last twenty years, there has been a remarkable transformation in the forms of autobiographical writing.
 "Personal writing" has infiltrated fiction, critical essays, philosophical treatises, ethnography, legal discourse, medical case studies, and political history.
-It is found increasingly both on the best-seller lists (Angela's Ashes, The Liars Club) and in specialized bibliographies (Gillian Rose's philosophical memoir, Patricia Williams' The Rooster's Egg, Love's Work: A Reckoning with Life; Eve Kosofsky Sedgwick's Dialogue on Love).
+It is found increasingly both on the best-seller lists (Angela's Ashes, The Liars Club) and in specialized bibliographies (Gillian Rose's philosophical memoir, Patricia Williams' The Rooster's Egg.
+Love's Work: A Reckoning with Life; Eve Kosofsky Sedgwick's Dialogue on Love).
 In this course, we will consider the varieties of contemporary memoirs and their relationship to earlier forms of confessional and testimonial writing.
 Political memoirs, spiritual memoirs, literary memoirs, psychoanalytical memoirs, memoirs of illness, recovery, and trauma will be discussed in relation to contemporary notions of textuality and performance.